A weekend getaway – don’t we all love to take that chance for some leisure, relax and exploring a new place?

 Day 1 of Our Weekend Getaway: Copenhagen

-Once we were done with our hotdogs and toasts, we noticed that sun was peeking from behind the clouds.
-The Little Mermaid was by no means the only statue in the area, but for some reason she was the one surrounded by tourists and their cameras.
-Of course we had to take a photo too!
+Once we were done with our hotdogs and toasts, we noticed that the sun was peeking from behind the clouds.
+The Little Mermaid was by no means the only statue in the area, but for some reason, she was the one surrounded by tourists and their cameras.
+Of course, we had to take a photo too!
 After a quick visit to the fortress, we decided to get some fresh air and walk by the canals.
-During our walk back, we made quick stops at Amelienborg, Nyhavn and Slotsholmen.
-Somewhere along the way we found a cosy restaurant for a typically Danish lunch – smørrebrød.
-And of course we had to visit Freetown Christiania.
-Unfortunately our inner hippies had decided to stay in Stockholm for the weekend, so we just had a look at the entrance before deciding to admire the streets of Christianshavn instead.
+During our walk back, we made quick stops at Amalienborg, Nyhavn, and Slotsholmen.
+Somewhere along the way, we found a cozy restaurant for a typically Danish lunch – smørrebrød.
+And of course, we had to visit Freetown Christiania.
+Unfortunately, our inner hippies had decided to stay in Stockholm for the weekend, so we just had a look at the entrance before deciding to admire the streets of Christianshavn instead.
 Who was Christian, you might ask at this point.
-Well, he was the kind of Denmark-Norway from 1588 to 1648, thus being the longest serving monarch in Scandinavia.
+Well, he was the kind of Denmark-Norway from 1588 to 1648, thus being the longest-serving monarch in Scandinavia.

 Day 2 of Our Weekend Getaway: Malmö

-Malmö is the third largest city in Sweden and the sixth in the Nordic countries.
-It is also the economical and cultural centre of southern Sweden and an important part of the Øresund Region.
-Being the third largest city in Sweden means that it is actually quite small.
+Malmö is the third-largest city in Sweden and the sixth in the Nordic countries.
+It is also the economic and cultural center of southern Sweden and an important part of the Øresund Region.
+Being the third-largest city in Sweden means that it is actually quite small.
 We spent the second day of our weekend getaway there and it felt like enough.
 It was a very cold and grey Sunday, so after seeing the old parts of the city and the castle, we actually just felt like spending the rest of the day in a coffee shop.
 All those lovely squares are more appealing in the summer, it would seem.
-Fortunately another friend saved the day and showed us some other parts of the city as well, including the square Möllevångstorget and its surrounding area.
+Fortunately, another friend saved the day and showed us some other parts of the city as well, including the square Möllevångstorget and its surrounding area.
 Whereas old Malmö was very calm and seemed to be waiting for summer, this area was definitely more bustling with all its restaurants and people.
 It was here that we noticed what a multicultural city Malmö actually is.
 We also took a walk around Folkets park and paid a quick visit to Malmö Live.

-Top tip for travellers: try the Sunday brunches.
-This doesn’t seem to be as big a deal in Stockholm as it is in Malmö, Copenhagen and Helsinki.
+Top tip for travelers: try the Sunday brunches.
+This doesn’t seem to be as big a deal in Stockholm as it is in Malmö, Copenhagen, and Helsinki.
 We had a Lebanese brunch and it was fantastic!